History of Madagascar: Post-Ratsiraka

 On 16 March 2009, the army seized the presidential palace in the centre of Antananarivo.
 Ravalomanana was not in the palace at the time.
 He handed his resignation to the army, which then decided to hand over power to his fierce political rival, Andry Rajoelina.
 The second round of the postponed presidential elections was held in December 2013 and the results were announced in January 2014.
 The winner and the next president was Hery Rajaonarimampianina.
 He was backed by Rajoelina who led the 2009 coup and still was very influential political figure.

 In 2018 the first round of the presidential election was held on 7 November and the second round was held on 10 December.
 Three former presidents and the most recent president were the main candidates of the elections.
 Former president Andry Rajoelina won the second round of the elections.
 He was previously president from 2009 to 2014.
-Former president Marc Ravalomana lost the second round and he did not accept the results because of allegations of fraud.
-Ravalomana was president from 2002 to 2009.
+Former president Marc Ravalomanana lost the second round and he did not accept the results because of allegations of fraud.
+Ravalomanana was president from 2002 to 2009.
 The most recent president Hery Rajaonarimampianina received very modest support in the first round.
 In January 2019 the High Constitutional Court declared Rajoelina as the winner of the elections and the new president.

 In 2019, an epidemic of measles killed 1,200 people.

 In 2021, Madagascar's worst drought in 40 years left more than a million people in southern Madagascar food insecure.
 This forced thousands of people to leave their homes to search for food.

+In November 2023, Andry Rajoelina was re-elected to another term with 58.95% of the vote in the first round of the election.
+Turnout was 46.36%, the lowest in a presidential election in the country's history.

+In June 2025, the Franco-Malagasy Joint Commission will meet.
+This commission is responsible for deciding on the return of the Scattered Islands to Madagascar.

+In September 2025, widespread protests erupted against frequent water and power cuts, causing the deaths of over 20 people.
+In response, Rajoelina sacked Prime Minister Christian Ntsay on 29 September 2025.
+He said, without providing evidence, that some politicians were plotting to take advantage of the protests and had considered staging a coup while he was addressing the United Nations.
+On 12 October, Rajoelina's office said that an attempt to topple his government was underway; a statement said the situation was under control.
+However, on 13 October, an opposition lawmaker reported that Rajoelina had fled the country.
+Rajoelina addressed the nation later that day, saying that he fled "in fear for his life" but remained defiant, saying that he "would not allow Madagascar to be destroyed" and refusing to step down.
+After attempting to dissolve the National Assembly, he was impeached and removed from office as the military said that they have seized power.
+On 17 October 2025, Colonel Michael Randrianirina was sworn in as the new president of Madagascar.